 The Financial Aid Office coordinates the College Work Study Program.
 Students with low EFCs are notified of their eligibility to participate in the work study program in a summer mailing; included in this mailing is a student application.
 The deadline for returning this Student Application is July 15th.
 You may also download this form, complete, and return by the deadline date.
 Once received the student is mailed a work study packet containing a W-4 IRS Tax form, and DHS I-9 Form for completion as well as more information about the FWS Program.
 When a file is complete and student eligibility is confirmed the job placement process begins.
 Notification of job placement begins on August 15th and continues through September.
 The Work Study Coordinator will contact the student in regard to job placement.
 Job openings are posted on a bulletin board in the Career Center.

 Student employees are paid every two weeks based on the number of hours reported on their time sheets.
 A paycheck is mailed to the student's permanent mailing address.
 Student earnings are not credited directly to a student's account.

 First-time workers complete a W-4 IRS tax withholding form and a U.S. Department of Justice Form I-9.
-To complete the tax form the student must provide his/her social security number and determine the number of allowances for withholding tax he/she wants to claim.
+To complete the tax form the student must provide their social security number and determine the number of allowances for withholding tax they want to claim.
 Under the Immigration Reform Act the College is required to have every employee complete a Form I-9.
-To comply with this law a first-time employee must furnish one of the items listed in List A, or one of the items in List B plus one from List C. The student must show the Work Study Coordinator or financial aid staff member the documents at the time he/she signs up for payroll.
+To comply with this law a first-time employee must furnish one of the items listed in List A, or one of the items in List B plus one from List C. The student must show the Work Study Coordinator or financial aid staff member the documents at the time they sign up for payroll.
 The documents must be originals, and if a birth certificate is used, it must be certified.